|

 • describe different evaluation techniques

-• apply appropriate evaluation techniques to meet different situations
+• apply appropriate evaluation techniques to meet different

-• outline the different activities and techniques adopted by external agencies such as the inspectorate service in the evaluation of your school.
+by external agencies such as the inspectorate service in the

 The various techniques of evaluation